davidb2/davidb2.github.io-old/_reviews/books.md

-        however, Metzinger argues, it is possible to experience both a partial loss in the PSM and a physical extension of oneself. towards the end of the book, Metzinger proposes a new type of ethics, "consciuousness ethics", so that society can focus on the science of consciuousness without "sliding back into various forms of irrationalism and fundamentalism."
+        however, Metzinger argues, it is possible to experience both a partial loss in the PSM and a physical extension of oneself. towards the end of the book, Metzinger proposes a new type of ethics, "consciousness ethics", so that society can focus on the science of consciousness without "sliding back into various forms of irrationalism and fundamentalism."
         ---
         some more notes/thoughts:
-        took the ethical concerns more seriously than other similar books on the matter, though it was mainly raise questions rather than answering them. another interpretation of the book's thesis: religious and spiritual experiences are real in the phenomenological sense and can be explained using solely a materialistic framework (as opposed to idealism, dualism, etc.). thus, we can use this information about consciuousness to improve the world without the usual dogma and baggage found in ancient traditions. however, there are serious ethical implications associated with the topic.
+        took the ethical concerns more seriously than other similar books on the matter, though it was mainly raising questions rather than answering them.
+        another interpretation of the book's thesis: religious and spiritual experiences are real in the phenomenological sense and can be explained using solely a materialistic framework
+        (as opposed to idealism, dualism, etc.).
+        thus, we can use this information about consciousness to improve the world without the usual dogma and baggage found in ancient traditions. however, there are serious ethical implications associated with the topic.

         also, Metzinger says that we will not be able to necessarily have a precise mathematical formulation of every possible brain state for humans;
-        this is because i) humans are good at distinguishing, but are terrible at truly remembering sensations, and ii) the phenomenon of so called "qualia" is necessarily ineffable: we cannot describe our own systems because that would require a loss of the PSM. but, we should in theory be able to determine the degree of consciuousness in a system.
+        this is because i) humans are good at distinguishing but are terrible at truly remembering sensations, and ii) the phenomenon of so-called "qualia" is necessarily ineffable: we cannot describe our own systems because that would require a loss of the PSM. but, we should in theory be able to determine the degree of consciousness in a system.
-        as an example, feed forward artificial networks that are DAGs have no capability for consciuousness; it does not mean they cannot "display" intelligent behavior though.
+        as an example, feed-forward artificial networks that are DAGs have no capability for consciousness; it does not mean they cannot "display" intelligent behavior though.

         in the final chapters, Metzinger refutes Robert Nozick's